Scroll Percentage: 0%

 Progress in 2022 and next steps

-During the reporting period, two expeditions were carried out to three locations for a total sampling effort of 440 hours of active search and 106.7 km traveled.
-During these expeditions, the Colombian oak (Quercus humboldtii) was reported in two of the visited sites – Páramo de Monsalve, municipality of Suratá and Páramo de Santurbán, Vetas municipality, with a total of 74 individuals.
+During the reporting period, two expeditions were carried out to three locations culminating in a total sampling effort of 440 hours of active search with 106.7 km traveled.
+During these expeditions, 74 Colombian oak tree individuals (Quercus humboldtii) were reported in two of the visited sites – Páramo de Monsalve, municipality of Suratá and Páramo de Santurbán, Vetas municipality.
 The presence of Colombian Oak in forest cover was in a good state of conservation.
 From the start of the project (1 year), an approximate area of 8,500 m2 has been sampled through 85 transects of 100 m2.
 In the established transects, a total of 2,224 tree individuals have been recorded, of which 36% (801 individuals) correspond to Colombian oak (Q. humboldtii), while 5% (114) correspond to the species Colombian black oak (T. excelsa), and the remaining 59% (1327) corresponds to the other species that coexist in the oak groves studied.